Tanvi1704/tanvi218docker/README.md

 ## docker-compose.yml

-The `docker-compose.yml` file is used to define and configure multi-container Docker applications.
-Make sure to create it in the root directory of your project.
-It contains the following services:
+The `docker-compose.yml` file is used to define and configure multi-container Docker applications:

 - `frontend`
-  - `image: rahilg24/21bcp239-frontend`
+  - `image: tanviagrawal1704/21bcp218-front`
     - Specifies the Docker image to be used for the frontend container.
 Change it to whatever name you have given
   - `ports`
     - Maps the host port (`3000`) to the container port (`3000`), allowing access to the frontend application from outside the container.

 - `backend`
-  - `image: rahilg24/21bcp239-backend`
+  - `image: tanviagrawal1704/21bcp218-back`
     - Specifies the Docker image to be used for the backend container.
 Change it to whatever name you have given
   - `ports`
-    - Maps the host port (`3001`) to the container port (`3001`), allowing access to the backend application from outside the container.
+    - Maps the host port (`5000`) to the container port (`5000`), allowing access to the backend application from outside the container.
   - `depends_on`
     - Specifies that the backend container depends on the `mongodb` service, ensuring that the MongoDB container is started before the backend container.